jbiatek/BSGRulebook/rulebook.md

 Helo's "Moral Compass" allows him to choose which box is resolved on a "[Someone] Chooses" Crisis.
 He cannot, however, influence any choices that must be made *within* that box.
 For example, if the chosen box says that the President must either give up their title or go to the Brig, Helo does not have the power to influence the President's decision.

 If Helena Cain uses "Blind Jump" while a "Mission Specialist" is assigned, ignore the "Mission Specialist" instructions for that jump, leaving it in place for later.
+Draw 2 civilian ships and destroy them [according to the normal rules for "drawing and destroying"](#drawing-and-destroying).
+If a "Mission Specialist" has been assigned, ignore that card for this jump.

 When "Kat" uses her "Hot Shot" ability, there is no die roll, so cards that affect die rolls cannot be used.
 An attack on a basestar with structural damage does not get +2 with "Hot Shot" for the same reason.